General Settings are independent of the extraction type.

 Cache results (1)

-Pull destinations often pull the data from SAP for several times.
-To decrease the SAP server load, you can select the Cache results option, this way the pull destination pulls the data from cache and not from the SAP.
+BOARD often pulls the data from SAP for several times.
+To decrease the SAP server load, you can select the Cache results option, this way BOARD pulls the data from cache and not from the SAP.
 This increases the performance and limits the impact on the SAP system.
-If this behavior is not desired (for example, because the data must be always 100% up to date), the cache option must be explicitly turned off.
+If this behavior is not wanted (for example, because the data must be always 100% up to date), the cache option must be explicitly turned off.

 One or more keywords (Tags) can be set to an extraction.
-Keywords can be entered directly in the keyword field.
+Keywords can be entered directly in the keyword field (3).
 Within the Designer you can use these keywords to filter extractions.

 Security Tab #